SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Theoretical Motivation

-\paragraph{Pre-Norm} The loss gradient $\mathcal{L}$ with respect to $\theta_i$ under the Pre-Norm defined in \Cref{eq:pre-norm} is given by:
+\paragraph{Pre-Norm} Pre-Norm paradigm(\cref{fig:pre-norm}) places $\LN$ only inside the residual branch: This family includes standard Pre-Norm and variants like Peri-LN~\cite{peri-ln}.
+The loss gradient $\mathcal{L}$ with respect to $\theta_i$ in \Cref{eq:pre-norm} is given by:

 where the product denotes an ordered composition of Jacobians from layer $N-1$ down to $i+1$.
-Notably, the term $\mathbf{I}$ corresponds to the skip connection, which preserves an explicit identity gradient path.
-This allows gradients to flow through the network without explicit attenuation, facilitating the training of large scale models.
-However, it implicitly allows the representation magnitudes to grow unbounded.
-As noted previously, Pre-Norm exhibits insufficient effective depth, an issue that likely stems from a structural mismatch: As shown in~\Cref{fig:hidden-magnitude}, the main path accumulates residual updates without re-normalization, causing hidden state magnitudes to grow with depth~\citep{peri-ln}.
-Consequently, deeper blocks encounter a scaling imbalance: they must influence an increasingly high-magnitude main path while being restricted to normalized, fixed-scale inputs.
-This growing disparity effectively dilutes the relative contribution of deeper layers, thereby limiting the effective depth of the model.
+The identity term $\mathbf I$ induced by the skip connection provides an explicit gradient highway, which is a key reason for the optimization stability of Pre-Norm.
+However, it allows the representation magnitudes to grow unbounded~\citep{peri-ln}, as shown in~\Cref{fig:hidden-magnitude}.
+This creates a scale mismatch in deeper layers: each block receives normalized inputs but must update an increasingly large main path.
+As a result, the relative contribution of deeper blocks is diluted, limiting the effective depth of Pre-Norm.

-Motivated by this intuition, we conducted an exploratory experiment to assess the sensitivity of Pre-Norm to initial magnitude scaling.
-We introduced a parameter-free RMSNorm applied after the embedding layer.
-This variant, denoted PreNorm-EmbedNorm in \Cref{fig:hidden-magnitude}, explicitly rescales the initial hidden state $X_0$, forcing its magnitude to increase to $\sqrt{d}$.
-In our setup, this intervention amplifies the initial magnitude from approximately $2$ to $45$.
-Although this modification successfully suppressed the magnitude growth in the early layers, yielding a nearly flat magnitude profile, it resulted in severe performance degradation, specifically a perplexity degradation of $0.4$.
-This negative result underscores the intrinsic difficulty of regulating the representation magnitude within Pre-Norm frameworks.
+To test this intuition, we apply a parameter-free RMSNorm after the embedding layer, yielding PreNorm-EmbedNorm in~\Cref{fig:hidden-magnitude}.
+This rescales the initial hidden magnitude from approximately $2$ to $\sqrt{d}$, about $45$ in our setup.
+Although it flattens the early-layer magnitude profile, it worsens perplexity by $0.4$, suggesting that magnitude regulation in Pre-Norm is challenging.

-\paragraph{Post-Norm} As defined in \Cref{eq:post-norm}, Post-Norm integrates the normalization layer into the main branch, effectively resetting the second-order statistics of the residual sum at each layer, keeping the scale of representations invariant across depth.
-However, backpropagation requires multiplying the gradients by the LN Jacobian at each layer: